jack-s-rossetti/coding_projects/README.md

 ware developer.
 The aim is to produce readable codes that can act as tutorials/helpful references for others.

-My interests are optimization, data science, machine learn- -ing, and other applied mathematics/computer science areas.
+My interests are optimization, data science, machine learning, and other applied mathematics/computer science areas.